Chicago Personal Injury Accident Attorney

 The lack of helmet safety standards is especially troublesome with respect to youth athletics.
 The Times article estimates that more than 100,000 young football players are wearing helmets too old to provide adequate protection, and that an estimated 500,000 may be wearing helmets that are potentially unsafe and require critical examination.

-Any parents concerned about their child suffering a traumatic brain injury or concussion as a result of an inadequate football helmet should consider contacting the knowledgeable Chicago personal injury lawyers at Ankin Law Offices to discuss the facts of their child’s football helmet injury.
+Any parents concerned about their child suffering a traumatic brain injury or concussion as a result of an inadequate football helmet should consider contacting the knowledgeable Chicago personal injury lawyers at Ankin Law to discuss the facts of their child’s football helmet injury.